 - "What makes you a good fit for this position?"

-Just about every resume the interviewer receives should include relevant career experience.
-The interviewer already has a list of previous jobs and skills, so these questions about job experience allow the job seeker to delve deeper and be ultraspecific.
-Rather than reiterate the same information the interviewer already has, candidates should use this as an opportunity to state how their previous experience would directly transfer to this new company and how that can benefit the company.
+Just about every resume the interviewer receives should explain the applicant's relevant career experience.
+The interviewer already has a list of your previous jobs and skills, so these questions about your job experience allow you to delve deeper and be specific.
+Rather than reiterate the information the interviewer already has, take this opportunity to state how your previous experience would directly transfer to this new company and how that could benefit the company.

 - "What did you like or dislike about your last job?"

 - "Why did you leave your last job?"

 - "I liked that I got to …" Name a few favorite tasks.
 Don't be afraid to go into detail, but do keep it brief.
 "I disliked …" Name one thing, and keep it short – you don't want to come off as ungrateful, snobby or difficult to work with.

 - "I got into this field with [describe your first job a bit].
 I moved on to [describe your next job a bit]."
 If your resume is long and includes many positions, you don't need to share extensive details about each one.
 Focus on the most meaningful, relevant jobs you've held.

 - "I was ready for a change.
 I liked what I was doing, but I knew I was capable of more and needed to go elsewhere to achieve that growth."
 Of course, if your reason is different, state your actual reason – just do what this example does and stay general but meaningful without saying anything negative.